lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 ![Platforms in development for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-platforms.png)

-Thanks to the FOSS Community, PineTime Smart Watch has an incredible variety of FOSS operating systems in the works: FreeRTOS, MicroPython, Mynewt, RIOT, Rust RTFM, TinyGo, Tock, Zephyr, ...
+Thanks to the FOSS Community, [PineTime Smart Watch](https://wiki.pine64.org/index.php/PineTime) has an incredible variety of FOSS operating systems in the works: [FreeRTOS](https://github.com/JF002/Pinetime), [MicroPython](https://github.com/daniel-thompson/wasp-os), [Mynewt](https://github.com/lupyuen/pinetime-rust-mynewt), [RIOT](https://github.com/bosmoment/PineTime-apps), Rust [RTFM](https://github.com/wose/xochron) ([another](https://github.com/dbrgn/pinetime-rtfm)), [TinyGo](https://github.com/aykevl/go-smartwatch), [Tock](https://www.tockos.org/), [Zephyr](https://github.com/najnesnaj/pinetime-zephyr) ([another](https://github.com/Dejvino/pinetime-hermes-firmware.git)), ...

 But these embedded platforms are accessible only by brave PineTime Owners who dare to pry open their watches very carefully...
-And connect a Raspberry Pi (or ST-Link) to the tiny delicate 4-pin SWD port inside (to flash the firmware).
+And connect a Raspberry Pi (or ST-Link) to the tiny delicate 4-pin SWD port recessed deep inside...
+Just to flash the PineTime firmware.

 _What if we could flash any firmware to PineTime from our mobile phone...
 Without opening the watch?_

 Yes we can!
-Just download the firmware file into our phone and transmit it to our watch, like this...
+Just download the firmware file into our phone and push it wirelessly to our watch, like this...

 ![Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch](https://lupyuen.github.io/images/dfu-flow.png)

 _Firmware Upgrade over Bluetooth Low Energy for PineTime Smart Watch_

 What's the magic behind this?
-It's the __Simple Management Protocol (SMP)__...
+It's the __[Simple Management Protocol (SMP)](https://github.com/apache/mynewt-mcumgr)__

 By transmitting a bunch of SMP messages over Bluetooth Low Energy (LE), it's possible to send a file to PineTime and upgrade its firmware.
 (Assuming that our PineTime supports SMP)

 _What mobile app would we use for flashing PineTime over Bluetooth LE?_

-The Nordic nRF Connect mobile app for iOS and Android is all that we need for flashing PineTime.
+The [Nordic nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) mobile app for iOS and Android is all that we need for flashing PineTime.
 Here's how it looks when the app is connected to a PineTime that supports SMP...

 ![nRF Connect mobile app for Firmware Upgrade](https://lupyuen.github.io/images/dfu-nrfconnect.png)

-_nRF Connect mobile app for Firmware Upgrade_
+_nRF Connect mobile app connected to PineTime for Firmware Upgrade_

 See the circular `DFU` icon at the top right?
 That stands for __Direct Firmware Upgrade__.